JeffDeCola/jeffCoin/architecture.md

 ### 3.2 TCP REQUESTS & HANDLERS

-Incoming requests to the TCP server from other Nodes or TCP connection.
+Incoming requests to the TCP Server from other Nodes or TCP connection.

 An illustration of client-server handshakes,